Maritime Optima at the Global Microsoft Digital Startups and ISV Conference

 Believe in yourself!
 Don’t take no for a no if you believe in what you are doing.
 Don’t let anyone take away your confidence.

 I also think it is important to find partners externally, and I have been very fortunate to work with Thale Mjåvatn in Microsoft.
-She guide us, helps us and it feels as she is a part of our team.
+She guides us, helps us and it feels as she is a part of our team.
 Without Thale, we would not have survived as a small tech start up.

 Hopefully life is long.
 For female founders, I would like to say: Take the time to give birth to children.
 Being a mother of four is the biggest giftI have received.
 I became an entrepreneur when my youngest was 4 years old.
 At that time, I established my own consultancy services, and later I had 2 tech-start ups, and now Maritime Optima is my life.